heb12/heb12.github.io/README.md

 Most importantly, we want the programs to honor Jesus through the work we do.
 Jesus gave us our talents, and we are using them to honor Him.

-## Use our Products
+## Use Heb12's Bible Apps
-We are working on the online version in PHP.
+We are working on the online version in PHP (progress stalled).

 Go to the [Heb12 desktop](desktop) page for more information on the desktop program.

+Go to the [Heb12 Mobile](heb12-mobile) page for more information on our Android app.

 ## Stay Updated
 Here are some ways you can stay updated with the development of our apps.